A H D C

 Director Capital Projects Infrastructure, Corporate and Infrastructure Division, Department for Health and Wellbeing, SA Health Melissa Nozza leads capital projects in health and infrastructure, driving significant outcomes through strategic leadership and project management across diverse sectors.

-Architectural Technologist at Bongiorno Hawkins & Associates, South Africa Milo Petkovic, Senior Architectural Technologist, integrates biophilic design principles in healthcare architecture, enhancing well-being through sustainable and aesthetically pleasing projects.
+Architectural Technologist at Nettleton Tribe, Sydney Milos Petkovic, Senior Architectural Technologist, [Nature + Nurture] integrated design principles in healthcare architecture, enhancing occupant well-being while delivering value through holistic human-centered design.

 Miranda Shaw